An international team of scientists and students, led by the Arctic University of Norway, and including chemists and ...

 Climate change and the associated rising temperatures are melting more and more frozen ground in the Arctic.
 This dissolved matter contains large amounts of organic carbon which is flowing into the ...

-New study shows that 16 percent of the Arctic Ocean’s organic carbon comes from terrestrial sources, such as thawing permafrost and eroding coastlines – and presents a new approach to assess its ...
+New study shows that 16 percent of the Arctic Ocean’s organic carbon comes from terrestrial sources, such as thawing permafrost and eroding coastlines.
+Climate change and the associated rising ...